 Why is the Cuiú Cuiú property different to the many other areas in the Tapajos Region where placer gold was produced from the streams?

 The Cuiú Cuiú area is one of +100 areas where placer gold was washed from the streams and rivers during the gold rush from 1978 to 1995.
 During this period, according to the ANM* (Agencia Nacional Mineracao) an estimated 20-30Moz of gold was recovered from the streams.
 Cuiú Cuiú was the most productive area during the gold rush and produced an estimated 2Moz of placer gold which suggests that it could host the largest primary gold deposit in the region.

-By comparison the adjacent TZ project of Eldorado produced an estimated 200Koz of placer gold during the gold rush.
-The primary gold deposit that produced this placer gold at TZ has been drilled off and is 2Moz implying a ratio 1 : 10 (for every ounce of placer gold produced from the streams, 10 ounces occur in the underlying granitic rocks.
-Given that Cuiú Cuiú produced 2Moz of placer gold, if this ratio holds then Cuiú Cuiú could ultimately hold 20Moz of gold.
+By comparison the adjacent TZ project of Eldorado produced an estimated 200,000 oz of placer gold during the gold rush.
+The primary gold deposit that produced this placer gold at TZ has been drilled off and is 2Moz, implying a ratio 1 : 10 (for every ounce of placer gold produced from the streams, 10 ounces occur in the underlying granitic rocks).
+Given that Cuiú Cuiú produced 2Moz of placer gold or 10x the amount of placer gold as TZ, then Cuiú Cuiú could ultimately hold a very large gold resource.